mmsoby/mmsoby/README.md

 - 👋 Hi, I’m @mmsoby
 - 👀 I’m interested in NLP, AI, and backend development.
-- 🌱 I’m currently completing a masters in Computer Science
 - 📫 Reach me at: mustafasoby@icloud.com

 <!---